ericdke/DetectImageColors/README.md

 ![DetectImageColors demo app](https://www.evernote.com/shard/s89/sh/691456c3-1d2b-4b3c-8faf-2105af6bb380/e43f803817a7a7a2/res/2d53de18-7bc0-444a-adea-40bc2213e48d/skitch.png)

-Download or clone the project, open in Xcode, build.
+Download or clone the project, open in Xcode, build (Swift 3 only: Xcode 8+).

 You can drop a new image on the image view and tweak the sliders to find values you like for the thresholds and ratios.